319th Combat Training Squadron

-The 319th Combat Training Squadron (319th CTS) is a United States Space Force unit responsible for offering advanced military space training.
+The 319th Combat Training Squadron (319th CTS) was a United States Space Force unit responsible for offering advanced military space training.
 Assigned to Space Training and Readiness Command's Space Delta 1, it offers space warfighting follow-on courses for the four warfighting disciplines in the Space Force: orbital warfare, space electronic warfare, space battle management, and space access and sustainment.
 Space operators that recently graduated from the 533rd Training Squadron's undergraduate space training undergo a temporary duty assignment at the squadron to train them based on their specific warfighting discipline.
 It is located at the Moorman Space Education and Training Center, Peterson Space Force Base, Colorado.